ShreyansKhabia/Spotify-Autologin/ReadMe.md

 #### note:

+preset the country you want to login from in Psiphon3

 if an error occurs, update the class name of the Login Button in the code using inspect element in your browser(see comment in the code).
 PS: this is a rare event.